argonautproject/questionnaire/source/pages/static.md

 {% include img-narrow.html img="st-step1.jpg" %}

 The Author/Editor is able to upload the Questionnaires to a FHIR server which serves as a repository where all the program participants can search and download the standard assessment when they need them.
-Multiple version of each assessment may be available. [see issues]
+Multiple version of each assessment may be available.

 <!-- {% raw %}>{% include img.html img="diagrams/Slide30.png" caption="Appointment Availability Discovery and Search" %}{% endraw %} -->